icopy-site/awesome/docs/awesome/awesome-cli-apps.md

 - [alder](https://github.com/aweary/alder) - A minimal implementation of the UNIX tree command with colors!
 - [exa](https://github.com/ogham/exa) - An improved version of `ls` written in Rust.
+- [tre](https://github.com/dduan/tre) - Tree command with git awareness, editor aliasing, and more.

 ### Directory Navigation